3C 336: Description

 3C 336 is classified as a steep radio spectrum radio-loud quasar, located at the center of a rich galaxy cluster.
 The spectrum of this quasar displays six metal absorption lines located at various redshifts ranging from (z) 0.472, 0.797 and 0.891 and are identified with absorbing galaxies including an early-type spiral galaxy and a faint complex galaxy.
-A dampen Lyman-alpha absorber was identified towards the quasar with an H I column density of 2 x 10^{20} cm^{-2} located at (z) 0.656.
+A dampen Lyman-alpha absorber was identified towards the quasar with an H I column density of 2 × 10^{20} cm^{−2} located at (z) 0.656.

 The radio structure of 3C 336 is complicated, classified as a double source that shows every component having a size less than 7 x 4 arcseconds and has no signs of interplanetary scintillations.
 A total intensity image shows the source is asymmetric with an extent of 28 milliarcseconds and has two radio lobes.
 A jet made up of a string of bright knots, is found heading southwest, where it links with a much compact component to an elongated and recessed feature located in its southern lobe.
 Although no counterjet is seen in 3C 336, there is a conspicuous knot on the path of its jet axis.
 This knot in turn, is then followed by hook of radio emission, curving in the direction of a bright extended part of the ridge located on the eastern side of the northern lobe.
 Towards the nucleus containing a core component measuring 12 Jansky in position angle of 200°, there is a clearly-resolved low-surface brightness extension.